 The mission of the School of Journalism and Mass Communications is to improve and strengthen the societal roles of the professions of journalism and mass communications through teaching, research and service.
 See our complete mission statement.

 The School of Journalism and Mass Communications seeks to have a balance of faculty experience, bringing to the students a variety of scholarship and perspectives from focused researchers, work experiences, and scholarly work from creative specialists.
 The faculty includes nationally renowned scholars, photojournalists, creative directors, media planners, broadcast managers, reporters, editors, and graphic designers.
-In Fall 2015, students had access to 37 full-time faculty, 12 adjunct faculty, and 2 graduate teaching assistants.
+In Fall 2016, students will have access to 40 full-time faculty.

 We have an interesting and diverse group of students from all over the United States and abroad.
-In Fall 2015, we have 1,480 undergraduate students and 58 graduate students.
+In Fall 2015, we had 1,480 undergraduate students and 58 graduate students.

 Retention and Graduation Rates